colincwilliams/UWA-Navigation-Service/README.md

 ### Sample App
 * In addition to providing an example for users of the library, the Sample App should be used for smoke testing before check-in, particularly while there aren't unit tests.
-* The Sample App should be set as the Startup Project.
+* The Sample App should already be set as the Startup Project.
 Hit F5 (Play) to run it.

 ### Tests
 No official testing supported yet.
-Unit tests and sample app planned for future which will support this.
+Unit tests planned for future.

 ## Known Issues
-* No test/sample app
 * Multiple frame support is untested and unverified.
 In theory it works?
 * No unit tests